What Is Rapid Prototyping? Methods, Materials, and Steps

 - Polished Finish

-Such surface finish is achieved by mechanical polishing, buffing, or chemical polishing.
+Such a surface finish is achieved by mechanical polishing, buffing, or chemical polishing.
 It produces a mirror-like, high-gloss surface on the components requiring a sleek look.

 Tips for Better DFM Prototypes